runesai/PIXEL/README.md

 # Facebook Messenger Chatbot with FAQ Database

 This is a Facebook Messenger chatbot that can communicate in both English and Filipino.
-It uses a Hugging Face language model for generating responses and Google Sheets as a FAQ database.
+It uses a GPT 4.1 model for generating responses and Google Sheets as a FAQ database.

 ## Features